-The Egyptian mummy of Chonsu-maa-cheru can be dated to the time of the pharaoh Osorkon I (ca. 925-890 BC).
+The ancient Egyptian mummy of Chonsu-maa-cheru dates from the time of Pharaoh Osorkon I and is approximately 2900 years old.
 In 1903, it came to the Museum of Ethnology in Hamburg, today’s Museum at the Rothenbaum – Cultures and Arts of the World (MARKK).

-Fortunately, the mummy was not unwrapped, as it was often the case at that time.
+Fortunately, the mummy was not unwrapped, as it was often practiced at that time.
 Instead, it became one of the first mummies to be examined with X-rays, which had been discovered only a few years earlier.
 Already then, a scarab was discovered on the chest of the deceased.

 In 1996, cross-sectional images of the entire mummy were created using computed tomography (CT).
 A scout view (left) illustrates the approximate position and size of the scarab.
-On a CT scan (right), the winged scarab is clearly visible as a bright object between linen wrapping (above) and ribs (below).
+On a CT scan (right), the winged scarab is clearly visible as a bright, i.e. very dense object between linen bandages and thorax.

 The views of the winged scarab shown here were reconstructed from a sequence of CT images.
 The body is made of stone (possibly lapis lazuli), the wings of thin sheet metal.
-Since we have no information about their natural colors, the colors used for the renderings were selected according to artistic aspects.
+Since we have no information about their natural colors, the colors used for these renderings were selected according to artistic aspects.